1. Statutory Foundations

 - No lawful defense or privilege applies.

-Failure on any element is fatal to the charge.
+Failure on any element may defeat the charge.

 3. Classification & Penalties (as amended)